 The value of the splay tree as an access-sensitive search structure is that it can offer sequence time complexity approaching $O(n)$ if the access distribution of keys is highly nonuniform.
-By contrast, a standard balanced BST (e.g., AVL, red-black, etc. \cite{bst}) provides no access-distribution sensitivity and thus can be expected to require $O(n \log n)$ time to perform a sequence of $O(n)$ operations.
-A natural question is whether it is possible to combine the access-sensitive properties of the splay tree with the efficient worst-case properties of a balanced BST.
+By contrast, a standard balanced BST (e.g., AVL, red-black, etc.\ \cite{bst}) provides no access-distribution sensitivity and thus can be expected to require $O(n \log n)$ time to perform a sequence of $O(n)$ operations.

-In this paper we show that the {\em priority search tree} \cite{pst}, which was published in the same year as the splay tree (1985), can be applied to achieve adaptive query performance that is competitive with the splay tree while providing superior worst-case optimal $O(\log n)$ update and query complexity.
-This {\em access-adaptive} priority search tree (AAPST) is described in the following section.
-We then provide practical comparisons of the AAPST and splay tree in the form of simulation results with varying degrees of nonuniformity in the sampling of query keys.